 Deloitte was initially appointed as the Company's Auditor at the Annual General Meeting on 23 May 2017.
-In accordance with present professional guidelines the audit partner is rotated after no more than five years and the year ended 31 January 2022 is the fifth year for which the present audit partner, Andrew Partridge, has served.
-A new audit partner has been introduced to the Audit Committee and Deloitte has confirmed that there will be continuity in the audit team.
+In accordance with present professional guidelines the audit partner is rotated after no more than five years and the year ended 31 January 2023 is the first year for which the present audit partner, Michael Caullay, has served.

 In compliance with the appropriate regulations, the next audit tender of the Company is due to take place by 2027.